deepwavedigital/gr-wavelearner/README.md

 1. Train deep learning model (we suggest TensorFlow)
 2. Export deep learning model to a UFF file
 3. Using TensorRT, optimize the UFF file into a .plan engine file.
 Note that this stage must be performed on the system in which you are deploying your network.
+We provide an example of how to convert a UFF file to a PLAN file in `examples/uff2plan.py`.
 4. Load .plan engine file into the `wavelearner.inference` block.
+5. Update the `batch_size`, `input_length`, and `output_length` to match that of your deep
+   learning model.